bxparks/rpn83p/USER_GUIDE.md

 > ![Menu Arrows 3](docs/rpn83p-screenshot-menu-arrows-3.png)

-You can press `UP` twice goes back to the first menu strip, or you can press `DOWN` from the last menu strip to wrap around to the beginning:
+You can press `UP` twice goes back to the first menu row, or you can press `DOWN` from the last menu row to wrap around to the beginning:

 > ![Menu Arrows 1](docs/rpn83p-screenshot-menu-arrows-1.png)

 Pressing the `F2/WINDOW` button from here invokes the `NUM` menu item.
-This menu item is actually a `MenuGroup`, so the menu system descends into this folder, and displays the 5 menu items in the first menu strip:
+This menu item is actually a `MenuGroup`, so the menu system descends into this folder, and displays the 5 menu items in the first menu row:

 > ![Menu Arrows NUM 1](docs/rpn83p-screenshot-menu-arrows-num-1.png)

-Pressing the `DOWN` arrow button shows the next menu strip:
+Pressing the `DOWN` arrow button shows the next menu row:

 > ![Menu Arrows NUM 2](docs/rpn83p-screenshot-menu-arrows-num-2.png)

-Pressing the `DOWN` arrow button goes to the final menu strip:
+Pressing the `DOWN` arrow button goes to the final menu row:

 > ![Menu Arrows NUM 3](docs/rpn83p-screenshot-menu-arrows-num-3.png)